johnwarden/httperror/README.md

 The following example extends the basic example from the introduction by adding custom logging middleware.
-Note actual logging middleware would need to be much more complex to correctly capture information from the response such as the status code for successful requests.
+Actual logging middleware would probably need to be much more complex to correctly capture information from the response such as the status code for successful requests.